ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

 **C++/PyBind implementation :**

 These have not been explicitly defined in the program yet.
-But general scheme is as for the pure python implementation.
+But general scheme is as for the pure python implementation mentioned above.

 ------------